 Martha is 50 years old.
 Diagnosed with rheumatoid arthritis ten years ago, she feels good, but the condition has taken a toll on her body.
 She takes Enbrel, which is an immunosuppressant.
 Although she has had success with Enbrel, she does have flare-ups.
 X-rays indicate no bone density problems or erosion issues.
 That is great news.
 However, she has more trouble with her feet and hands.
 She does work full time and is currently not disabled.

 Carriers likely classify her as a table B through D. Note, depending on bone density and other tests, life insurance carriers may rate people with rheumatoid arthritis at a table F or higher.

 Example Of A Decline

-Rebecca is 55 years old living with rheumatoid arthritis.
+Rebecca is 55 years old and living with rheumatoid arthritis.
 The condition confined her to a wheelchair.
 She is disabled and does not work.
 She also needs assistance with activities of daily living.